Chinese Flower — Auspicious Flowers of Months of Traditional Chinese Calendar and Their Cultural Meanings

 Poem about Hibiscus by Wang Wei (701 — 761):

 November in Chinese Calendar — Narcissus

-Flower of Pure and Blessing
+Flower of Purity and Blessing

 Narcissus was named as a fairy in the water, which has many versions of legends in regard to its incarnation.

 Gorgeous flowers from the clean water and the fairy-related stories, together, made Narcissus the representative of purity and auspiciousness in Chinese culture.